google/zetasql/docs/functions-and-operators.md

 **Description**

 Converts a `timestamp_expression` to a STRING data type.
-Supports an optional parameter to specify a timezone.
+Supports an optional parameter to specify a time zone.
 See
 [Timezone definitions][timestamp-link-to-timezone-definitions] for information on how to specify a time zone.